• Home

 Wealthsimple Cash solves that problem in a typically elegant way.
 Just enter two or more people’s $igns, type in the total bill amount, and it’ll send a request to each person for their share.

 The app doesn’t allow for non-even bill splitting, though.
-If Jake had seven mimosas at brunch, you can either decide as a group to eat that cost, or do the math yourself to hold Jake financially accountable for his decisions.
+If Jake had seven mimosas at brunch, you could either decide to eat that cost as a group or do the math yourself to hold Jake financially accountable for his decisions.

 Wealthsimple Cash Drawbacks